Back to top

 We have only to look at the level of insecurity, poverty and violence in the world to recognise that spending trillions on war doesn't make the world any safer.
 Militarism anywhere fuels militarism everywhere.

-This does not make us safe.
+Military spending does not make us safe.
 The only thing protected by military budgets is the profits of arms dealers.

 There is no correlation between the threats people face and the amount of money spent on tackling them.

 In the last two decades, British public support for military action has declined considerably, not least because the wars in Iraq, Afghanistan and Libya have clearly added to instability, injustice and destruction.
 The myth that war can bring peace and democracy is increasingly rejected.
-Despite this, the money goes on armed force rather than on real security.
+Despite this, more and more money goes on armed force rather than on real security.
 The Oxford Research Group have noted evidence of undue influence over government exercised by military leaders and the arms industry.

 The armed forces are often praised for dealing with emergency situations such as fires and floods.
 This is very important work, but an armed force is not needed to carry it out and the money spent on the military could be better used on fire and rescue services, or on funding a special civilian emergency force.
-In the UK there are more than three times as many people in the armed forces than there are firefighters.

-4. The UK armed forces include 190,170 troops.
+4. The UK armed forces include 180,780 troops.
 This is not a low number.

-The UK armed forces include 190,170 troops (as of 1 January 2023).
-This includes 134,530 "full-time trained strength", with the rest being reserves or troops who are in training.
+The UK armed forces include 180,780 troops (as of 1 January 2025).
+This includes 127,040 "full-time trained strength", with the rest being reserves or troops who are in training.

 There are more armed forces personnel in the UK than there are firefighters and paramedics added together.